madret/xql-generator/README.md

 Generate Get-WinEvent cmdlet queries for Sysmon data.

 ## Description
+The command line is typically used over the Event Viewer GUI because it can allow for further granular control and filtering that the GUI does not offer.

-When you're not sure which query options there are when searching through Sysmon data, use the generator to get you going.
+But when you're not sure which query/filter options there are when searching through Sysmon data, use the generator to get you going.
 Generating a valid Powershell query for command line usage.

 ## Output example: